Urban Outfitters, Inc. (URBN) CEO Richard Hayne on Q1 2021 Results - Earnings Call Transcript

 Simeon Siegel

 Thanks guys.
 Hope you are doing well enough through all of this.
 Frank, can you talk about the negative gross profit of wholesale?
 Just any color on explain the degree of obsolescence and higher discounts there.
 And then just given the pre and I guess during COVID trends, anyway, does it change anything in terms of how you guys were approaching wholesale.
-And then just lastly, any help outlining where the receivables exposure for wholesale lie right now?
+And then just lastly, any help outlining where the receivables exposure for wholesale line right now?
 Thank you.

 Frank Conforti